 Trastuzumab and pertuzumab are monoclonal antibodies — man-made versions of a very specific immune system protein.
 They are given into a vein (IV).

 Ado-trastuzumab emtansine is a monoclonal antibody attached to a chemotherapy drug.
 It is also given IV.

 Lapatinib is a targeted drug that is not an antibody.
 It is given as a pill.

-When are targeted therapy drugs used
+When are these drugs used

 Trastuzumab can be used to treat both early- and late-stage breast cancer.
 When used to treat early breast cancer, this drug is usually given for a year.
 For advanced breast cancer, treatment doesn’t stop after a year and can last a long time.

-Pertuzumab can be given with trastuzumab and chemo therapy to treat advanced breast cancer.
+Pertuzumab can be given with trastuzumab and chemotherapy to treat advanced breast cancer.
 This combination is also used to treat early breast cancer before surgery.